ElevenMorning/ElevenMorning.github.io/_pages/about.md

 My research tpoics include using AI methods to accelerate AMS circuit design and computer vision.
 Recently, I have been highly interested in the applications of multimodal large language models(MLLMs) and Bayesian optimization in the field of EDA.
 Meanwhile, I am also interested in the applications of MLLMs and SAM in face anti-spoofing and deepfake detection.

 To foster academic exchange among young researchers in the intersection of AI and EDA, I co-founded the **Future EDA and AI Techniques Seminar (FEATs)** — an online seminar jointly initiated by Ph.D. students from East Institute of Technology, Shanghai Jiao Tong University, and UCLA.
 FEATs aims to provide a collaborative platform for early-career researchers to engage in in-depth discussions, share insights, and explore interdisciplinary collaboration opportunities.
 It also serves as a valuable entry point for newcomers to keep up with cutting-edge developments in EDA, machine learning, and AI.
+You can find at [bilibili](https://space.bilibili.com/3546780138474143).

 <!-- A data-driven personal website
 ======